TheOrangeLego/ascii.tree/README.md

 ### Requirements

-Below are the requirements to run each language implementation of the project
+Below are the minimum requirements to run each language implementation of the project

+* `py2` - Python 2.7
 * `py3` - Python 3.8+